-Interest Income (Expense), Net
+Interest Income, Net

-Interest income increased by \$0.2 million primarily due to higher interest income from the IPO proceeds.
+Interest income increased by \$0.2 million primarily due to higher interest income from the IPO proceeds and the investment of excess cash in fiscal year 2013.

-Other Income (Expense), Net
+Other Expense, Net

-Other income (expense) decreased by \$2.0 million primarily due to higher currency exchange losses resulting from the U.S. dollar strengthening against the Canadian dollar, British Pound and Euro during fiscal year 2012 compared to fiscal year 2011.
+Other expense decreased by \$0.6 million primarily due to lower currency exchange losses resulting from the U.S. dollar strengthening against the Australian dollar, Canadian dollar and British pound during fiscal year 2013 compared to fiscal year 2012.

-Provision for (Benefit from) Income Taxes
+Provision for Income Taxes

-We recognized an income tax provision of \$8.0 million for fiscal year 2012 compared to an income tax benefit of \$27.3 million for fiscal year 2011.
-Our effective income tax rate of 34.4% for fiscal year 2012 increased compared to the income tax benefit for fiscal year 2011, which was primarily due to the release of a significant portion of the tax valuation allowance in fiscal year 2011.
-In addition, the increase in our profitability resulted in additional foreign and U.S. federal and state income taxes during fiscal year 2012.
+We recognized an income tax provision of \$1.8 million for fiscal year 2013 compared to \$8.0 million for fiscal year 2012.
+Our effective income tax rate decreased to 10.6% for fiscal year 2013 compared to 34.4% for fiscal year 2012, which was primarily due to the increase in tax credits.

-Comparison of the Fiscal Years Ended July 31, 2011 and 2010
+Comparison of the Fiscal Years Ended July 31, 2012 and 2011